KColagiovanni/KColagiovanni/README.md

 - <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px"/> Hi, I’m Kevin Colagiovanni
-- 🏫 I'm a Computer Science major
+- 🏫 I'm a Computer Science major and work as a software teat engineer
 - 👀 I’m interested in programming and web development
-- 🌱 I’m currently learning Python/C++/Web Dev
+- 🌱 I’m currently learning Python, C++, Web Dev, and SW quality testing.
 - 💞️ In the future I'd plan to learn more about back-end development
 - 📫 How to reach me: KColagiovanni@gmail.com